jjdmol/LOFAR/StationTest/README.txt

  python verify.py --brd rsp8 --fp blp0 --rep 1 -v 21 --te tc/hba_server.py
                   --server 2 --server_access uc --server_function gw
 		  --server_reg delay_x --data 50,51

+  To change the default server address 127 to operational server address # in 1-16 range, first be sure to set a free address, otherwise two servers in the tile will have the same address and can not be controlled remotely anymore.
+  Use the following command to check whether server # = 1, 2, ...
+16, or 127
+  exists in the tile on RSP 8, BLP 0:

+ python verify.py --brd rsp8 --fp blp0 -v 21 --te tc/hba_server.py
+                  --server # --server_access uc --server_function gb
+                  --server_reg address --data #

+  Then use the following command to change the default server address into #:

+ python verify.py --brd rsp8 --fp blp0 -v 21 --te tc/hba_server.py
+                  --server 127 --server_access uc --server_function sb
+		              --server_reg address --data #

 c) Read version nummers of station hardware, firmware and software:
   - The RSP board version and BP and AP firmware versions: 'rspctl --version'.